leo/args/README.md

 This package makes creating command line interfaces a breeze.

-While there might be many alternatives out there, all ones I used are still based on old best practises (when it comes to sub commands or auto-generated usage information, for example).
+While there might be many alternatives out there, all ones I used are still based on old best practises.
 But since I'm not trying to reinvent the wheel here, I've decided to take advantage of [minimist](https://www.npmjs.com/package/minimist) for all of the actual parsing.

+**So what makes args special?**

+- Git-style sub commands (e.g. "pizza-cheese")
+- Auto-generated usage information
+- Determines type of option by checking type of default value (e.g. `['hi']` => `<list>`)
+- Clean syntax for defining options and commands
-Thanks to this decision, args' core only contains a [few hundred lines](src/index.js) of code.
+- The core only contains a [few hundred lines](src/index.js) of code

 ## Usage